oskardudycz/EventSourcing.JVM/workshops/introduction-to-event-sourcing/exercises/src/test/java/io/eventdriven/introductiontoeventsourcing/e04_getting_state_from_events/mongodb/README.md

 Select your preferred approach (or both) to solve this use case.
 If needed you can modify entities or events.

 ## Prerequisites
-Run [docker-compose](../../../../../../../../docker-compose.yml) script from the main workshop repository to start EventStoreDB instance.
+Run [docker-compose](../../../../../../../../docker-compose.yml) script from the main workshop repository to start MongoDB instance.

 ```shell
 docker compose up
 ```

-After that you can use EventStoreDB UI to see how streams and events look like.
-It's available at: http://localhost:2113/.
+After that you can use MongoDB UI to see how streams and events look like.
+It's available at: http://localhost:8081/.